13 Things to Know About Visiting Iceland For The First Time

 For lunch one day we went to the Icelandic Street Food where we had delicious and warming soup served in a bread bowl.
 We can highly recommend it for a relatively cheap eat.
 We also went to Burro and had lovely Mexican Tapas.
 It’s not cheap but is very tasty and they have a happy hour between 5 pm and 7 pm.

 If you don’t have the budget to eat out for the whole of your stay, make sure you book accommodation with self-catering facilities and prepare meals yourself.
 Despite what you may have heard, supermarkets in Iceland are not that much more expensive than the UK.

 13. Things to do in Iceland

 Iceland is predominantly an outdoor country and people come to see its natural beauty.
 Be prepared to spend a lot of time outdoors visiting natural sights.
 The great thing is that most of the best things to do in Iceland are free (except for some hot springs).
 There is so much to do but these are the absolute highlights.

 The most famous waterfalls in and around the south coast are Gullfoss, Skogafoss, Sejalandsfoss, but you can see smaller waterfalls all over the place.
 You may even be lucky enough to have a waterfall in the grounds of your accommodation.

-One thing to remember is that seeing the Northern Lights is not guaranteed.
-There are forecasts you can check to improve your chances.
+One thing to remember is that seeing the Northern Lights is never guaranteed, though there are forecasts you can check to improve your chances.
 Most large hotels in Iceland offer tours to see the Northern Light, and they will locate the best spots for seeing them on a given night.
 It also worth remembering that Iceland isn’t the only place in Europe you can see the Northern Lights!